-Pet urine can cause permanent damage to your floors and fabrics.
-It can also create an unhealthy indoor environment.
-When urine is first deposited onto a floor or fabric, it has a pH of about 5 or 6, which is on the acid side of the pH Scale.
-It is easier to remove right then when it is fresh.
-Once it dries it turns “alkaline” or to a high pH between 10 to12 on the scale and becomes more difficult to remove.
-The warm acid state of the urine offers a perfect breeding ground for bacteria, which begin to flourish almost immediately.
-In this original acid state the urine begins to oxidize and react with the carpet to create a color change, which will become permanent if the urine is not removed immediately.
+Pet urine damage in Myrtle Beach, and everywhere else, can cause permanent staining to your floors and fabrics.
+It can also create an un-healthy indoor air environment.
+As urine is first deposited onto the flooring or a fabric, it has a pH level of about 5 or 6, means it is on the acid side of the pH Scale.
+It is easier to remove right when it has been deposited onto the floor.
+Once dry, the urine turns “alkaline”, meaning the PH level has know change to a high pH between 10 to12 on the scale and know becoming more difficult to remove.
+When in the acid state the urine offers a perfect breeding ground for bacteria, which begin to travel into the air almost immediately.
+In the original acid state the urine begins to oxidize and react with the carpeting therefore creating a possible color change, which could become permanent if the urine is not removed immediately.

 Some of this color change can be attributed to the strong ammonia that forms as the urine passes through bacterial and chemical change.
 If left for days or weeks, depending on the fabric or floor type, it will change the dye structure, therefore causing permanent staining.
-Even if the soluble deposits are removed, the damage to the dye structure may already be done.
+In some cases, even if the urine deposits have been removed, the damage to the dye structure could already have done its harm.

 There are two sources of odors associated with urine.
-The first comes from bacteria that grow abundantly in dark warm places with a never-ending food source.
-A pet can feed the bacteria daily!
-This bacteria growth and breakdown of the urine creates amino acids.
-These complex organic compounds will often work deep into the fibers to a point of becoming part of the fiber.
-This can present a challenging situation.
-The waste materials and gases from the decomposing urine create an unpleasant odor.
-When dried urine is remoistened, it gives off an ammonia gas.
-If smelled once it is seldom forgotten.
+The 1st comes from a bacteria that grows heavily in dark warm places with a never-ending food source.
+A pet can feed the bacteria by returning to the area daily!
+As the bacteria begins to grow and breakdown, the salts in the urine creates amino acids.
+These complex compounds will often work deep into the carpet fibers to a point of becoming a permanent part of the fiber.
+This may present a challenging situation.
+These urine salts begin decomposing create an un-pleasant odor in the home.
+Once the dried urine is remoistened, it gives off an ammonia gas.
+Once smelled it is seldom forgotten.

-The second source of odor is chemical odor that is present even when the bacteria have been killed.
-This explains the reason that more than sanitizing is necessary to neutralize odors from urine.
+The 2nd odor source is chemical odor, this odor is present even when the bacteria from the urine has been killed.
+This explains why more than sanitizing is necessary to when neutralizing odors from your carpeting.
 Urine also presents additional odor problems when the relative humidity is high.
 The salts and crystals that are left behind as the urine dries are hydrophilic and draw water to them.
-Dried urine is often easy to smell in the humid months because the salts attract the moisture, the moisture evaporates putting out a greater proportion of odorous ammonia gas.
-You must get rid of the urine salts in and under the carpet to get rid of the odor.
-That’s why cleaning existing urine spots WILL NOT remove any associated odor.
-In fact, it could INCREASE the odor in the air space for a temporary period of time.
+Dried up urine is often easy to smell in the humid months do to the urine salts attract moisture, as the he moisture evaporates it puts off a greater proportion of odorous ammonia gas.
+You must get rid of the urine in and under the carpet to get rid of the odor.
+That’s why cleaning alone WILL NOT completely remove odor.
+In fact, its possible to INCREASE the odor in the air for a temporary period of time.

 The Best Cleaning Agents For Urine